Lecture 5

 Some things to remember:

-• Kant is not completely clear what it means to treat someone merely as a means (as opposed to, as a means and also as an end in itself).
-However, some of his examples suggest what he has in mind.
+- Kant is not completely clear what it means to treat someone merely as a means (as opposed to, as a means and also as an end in itself).
+However, he offers numerous examples suggesting what he has in mind.

 THE IDEA OF "RESPECT FOR AUTONOMY"